yingweiwo

 Therapeutic Uses

-MEDICATION (VET): Sulfonamides /including sulfaquinoxaline/ are widely used for treatment of several bacterial and protozoal infections in poultry.
+Veterinary Drugs: Sulfonamides (including sulfaquinoline) are widely used to treat a variety of bacterial and protozoan infections in poultry.

-MEDICATION (VET): ...
-Used to treat or control outbreaks of coccidiosis caused by Eimeria tenella, E. necatrix, E. acervulina, E. maxima, or E. brunetti in chickens; by E. meleagrimitis or E. adenoeides in turkeys; and by E. bovis or E. zurnii in cattle.
-It is also used to treat or control fowl cholera caused by Pasteurella multocida, as well as fowl typhoid caused by sensitive organisms.
+Veterinary Drugs: ...used to treat or control outbreaks of coccidiosis caused by Eimeria tenella, E. necatrix, E. acervulina, E. maxima, or E. brunetti in chickens; outbreaks of coccidiosis caused by E. meleagrimitis or E. adenoeides in turkeys; and outbreaks of coccidiosis caused by E. bovis or E. zurnii.
+It is also used to treat or control fowl cholera caused by Pasteurella multocida and fowl typhoid caused by susceptible bacteria.
+For more complete data on the therapeutic uses of sulfaquine (14 in total), please visit the HSDB records page.

 Drug Warnings

-(VET): Prolonged administration of sulfaquinoxaline may result in deposition of crystals in the kidney or interference with normal blood clotting.
-Sulfaquinoxaline levels of greater than 0.012% in drinking water for more than twenty-four to thirty-six hours may result in reduced growth rate from decreased feed or water consumption.
+(Veterinarian): Prolonged use of sulfaquine may lead to kidney crystal deposits or interfere with normal blood clotting.
+Sulfaquine concentrations in drinking water exceeding 0.012% for more than 24 to 36 hours may result in reduced feed or water intake, thus slowing growth.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.